jusgermann/opposition_calculator/README.md

 **WARNING:** If running more then ~100 objects do **not** save the plots.
-Each plot is saved as a .png file, saving plots slows down the program it can also fill up drive space fast with thousands of objects.
+Each plot is saved as a .png file, saving plots slows down the program it can also fill up the files drive space fast with thousands of objects.

 4. It will ask either for the ID number or the text file.